Disclaimer: Don't own anything, except the idea, as usual.

 "Well, anyway," String said, smiling as he held out his hand, "would you like to dance?"
 He smiled at Caitlin, noticing her catch her breath, surprised.

 The longer she hesitated, the more nervous Caitlin became, as she tried to find her voice.
-And I know Hawke's not gonna wait forever, she said to herself worriedly.
+And I know Hawke's not gonna wait forever.
 Finally, she looked up at String, feeling like she could answer him.
 "String, I would love to dance with you," Caitlin said, nervously taking his hand and allowing him to lead her to the dance floor.
 As they began dancing, Caitlin nearly lost herself in the feeling of having Hawke's arms around her, the way she'd always wanted to.
-I could stay like this forever, Caitlin said to herself, marveling at how well her body fit against his.
+I could stay like this forever.
+Caitlin marveled at how well her body fit against his.
 This feels so right—like this is where I'm supposed to be.
 She felt herself relaxing in String's comfortable embrace, wishing this dance would never end.
-Well, I'll just have to make sure it's not the only one we share, Cait said to herself, sighing contentedly.
+Well, I'll just have to make sure it's not the only one we share.
+Caitlin sighed contentedly, hoping that Hawke didn't hear the sigh over the song that was playing.

-As he felt Caitlin's body against him, Hawke said to himself, I hate to admit it—but holding Cait like this feels—good.
+As he felt Caitlin's body against him, Hawke felt an emotion surge through him that he hadn't felt in a very long time.
+I hate to admit it—but holding Cait like this feels—good.
 He marveled at how well Caitlin's body fit against his own.
-It's like—like we've known each other forever, he said to himself, even as he considered how long they had known each other, and everything they'd been through together.
-And she's always been there for me, Hawke said to himself, remembering how Caitlin had believed, as he did, that his brother Saint John was still alive.
+It's like—like we've known each other forever.
+He considered how long they had known each other, and everything they'd been through together.
+And she's always been there for me, even when I wasn't expecting her to be.
+Hawke remembered how Caitlin had believed, as he did, that his brother Saint John was still alive.
 And she helped me that time last year on Sinj's birthday, and again on the anniversary of my parents' death—she was there for me.
 String thought about saying something, but realized the song had ended, and Caitlin was trying to slip out of Hawke's arms.

 "Sorry, Cait," Hawke said as he let go of her, hoping she couldn't tell how his mood had just darkened.
 "Just—got caught up in the moment, I guess."